fils/fils/README.md

 tools like Mercantile](https://github.com/earthcubearchitecture-project418/mercantile)
 and [GROW](https://github.com/fils/goobjectweb) to support this exploration.

-Though I've working quite a bit with SPARQL I've always enjoyed working in Gremlin.
+Though I've working quite a bit with SPARQL, I've always enjoyed working in Gremlin.
 I really enjoy all sorts of graph ecosystems.
-I've been wanting to do something with Janus Graph, but tend to star in RDF land.
+I've been wanting to do something with Janus Graph, but tend to stay in RDF land.
+Curious to watch the adoption of RDFstar and its related elements

-I'm very interested in JSON-LD and applying things like SHACL to data graph work flows and been active in exploring that.
+Interested in JSON-LD and applying things like SHACL to data graph work flows and have been active in exploring that.

 I've also been fortunate enough to be involved with a group working in the NFS Convergence Accelerator: